OAFE: buy the toys, not the hype

 Venom is articulated at the neck, shoulders, elbows, mid-hand, waist, hips, knees, ankles and toes.
 Unfortunately, the lack of wrists severely limits the figure's poseability, putting him even further behind his super-poseable competition.

-The figure's paintjob is halfassed at best - while the legs have a nice subtle bluewash, making them look slick and oily, the effect just gets worse the higher it goes.
+The pictures in this review are of a customized figure, because the out-of-the-box paintjob is halfassed at best - while the legs have a nice subtle blue wash, making them look slick and oily, the effect just gets worse the higher it goes.
 His shoulders are almost solid blue, and it looks terrible.
-While he should be easy to repaint (plain black is plain black), we shouldn't have to.
+So I repainted the upper body, but left the legs they way they were.
+While the toy is exceedingly easy to repaint (plain black is plain black), we shouldn't have to do that.

 The sculpt is good, though the paint job is spotty and the accessory is superfluous.
 Venom has potential, but would have been better served with more articulation.
 While he'll be great fodder for those who want to customize him, he's not so good right out of the box, and that's not good enough any more.